Fixed Term Tenancies

 Your tenancy agreement explains what rights and responsibilities you have.
 You should read it carefully before you sign it.

 What happens at the end of the five (or two) years?

 A review of your circumstances will be started 12 months before the end of the fixed term and we will look at:

 - Under-occupation – whether changes in your circumstances mean that your home is now bigger than your household requires;

 - Whether the home you live in has specialist adaptations and you no longer need them;

 - Whether you still have a continuing housing need which meets our allocations policy and the Bucks Home Choice Allocations Policy.
 A financial assessment will determine whether you could afford to find other accommodation.

-You will receive written confirmation of the outcome of the review at least six months before the tenancy is due to end.
-We will also explain the reason for the decision, which is likely to be one of the following:
+You'll receive written confirmation of the outcome of the review at least six months before the tenancy is due to end.
+We'll also explain the reason for the decision, which is likely to be one of the following:

 - You are granted another five year fixed term tenancy, or

 - We offer advice and support to help you move to another home which is more suited to your housing need, or